scount7/Signin-2/README.md

  2. Get your telegram `CHAT_ID` at [RawDataBot](https://t.me/RawDataBot):

-    - Touch the start button RawDataBot will send you a message, find the `chat` section and then find your `id` in it.
+    - Touch the start button and RawDataBot will send you a message, find the `from` or `chat` section and then find your `id` in it.

     ![4](https://user-images.githubusercontent.com/87631978/230319269-c9bd5220-472b-4be2-a00b-62ff94fbc9ab.jpg)